Let’s dish about all the Croatian traditional recipes!

 Okay, we know, this is a weird one, but trust us, it is a delicacy on the Croatian island Brač.
 Gourmet dormouses are incredibly tasty.
 They have a lot of fat and due to that, a specific flavor so they are often described as pork with sweet nuances.
 They are baked on the stick on fire and once they’re done, (and headless) they are put between two bread and there you have it – a dormouse sandwich!

 This is a classic Dalmatian dish that is prepared in every home and restaurant all along the Adriatic coast.
 Almost every fish is suitable for the grill so you can taste sardines, mackerel, saithe, tuna, sea bream, groupers, and more.
 The fish is perfectly baked so its crispy skin beautifully blends with juicy meat.
-Grilled fish is great to taste in combination with chard, potatoes, and vegetables so in case you’re sailing in Croatia, island hopping, or just enjoying the coast, make sure to try this delicious dish!
+Grilled fish is great to taste in combination with chard, potatoes, and vegetables so in case you’re sailing in Croatia, island hopping, or just enjoying the coast, make sure to try this delicious dish (oh, and it can be prepared indoors too with these amazing indoor electric grills!).

 Ham In Bread